The Team

 [email protected]

-She deeply values integrity, friendship, bodies, music, genuine soulful presence, houseplants, the rawness of winter ocean storms, the subtleties in peoples’ faces, exploring the world by bike, dancing from the inside out, and whatever liberates the inner creature in each of us.
+She deeply values integrity, friendship, bodies, music, genuine soulful presence, plants, the rawness of winter ocean storms, the subtleties in peoples’ faces, exploring the world by bike, dancing from the inside out, and anything that liberates the inner creature in each of us.

 Suzanne Pegas